 Assessment of learning

 You can now begin completing an online class.
-Before that, you must consider the way you evaluate student learning.
+Before that, you must consider the way you evaluate students.
 Assessments are not just exams.
 Using the informative evaluation, you give the student feedback and guidance.
 How do students informally learn a course concept through formal assessment?

 Summative and Formative